Igor (film): Contemporaneous reviews

-Michael Phillips called Igor unfunny, "uneven and overstuffed," although highlight the presence of Scamper.
+Michael Phillips called Igor unfunny, "uneven and overstuffed," although highlighted the presence of Scamper.
 The San Francisco Chronicle writer Peter Hartlaub opined "the filmmakers waste some clever and subversive writing by cramming everything into a Disneyfied plot filled with misunderstandings and morality speeches."
 Similarly, The Globe and Mail thought its interesting monster movie concept was "thwarted by traditional prejudices."
 Wrote Kurt Loder, "the picture suffers from a humor deficit.
 The fact that the jar in which Brain resides is mislabeled "Brian" is not hilarious; nor is a strained butt-scratching gag involving an invisible talk-show host."
 The story is "innocuous and predictable—a modest do-gooder trying to pretend that its not Cartoonland's most direct attack of the Bush administration," wrote Amy Nicholson.
 In the opinion of an IGN critic, "Writer Chris McKenna [...] has essentially crafted a tale that robs the genre of all of its hallmarks—real monsters, gore, or even just genuinely scary moments—in lieu of a superficially entertaining tome that either borrows heavily from the above predecessors or doesn't have enough creativity not to steal from their iconic landscapes."

-Mark Demetrius of Filmink opined that the film was ruined by cliches, an overwhelming amount of adult jokes, forced humor, and "pathetic" ending.
+Mark Demetrius of Filmink opined that the film was ruined by cliches, an overwhelming amount of adult jokes, forced humor, and a "pathetic" ending.
 Franklin also panned its "dated" and "forced" pop-culture humor, and Janice Page wrote it "riffs on classic monster-movie cliches mostly by spinning them into newly unfunny cliches."
 A review from the Toronto Star claimed cliches, "movie quotes and Hollywood parodies dictate the action," also stating the kids wouldn't get the references.
 Schager explained, "Director Anthony Leondis peppers his tale with a host of leaden cinematic references children will almost surely miss, which is just as well since virtually every film-related gag directed at adults feels like a pitiful attempt at knowing cleverness."
 According to The Hollywood Reporter, the plot was "undernourished, and the wit erupts only in flashes."
 The Orlando Sentinel dismissed it as "chatty and dull" and "a bit too reliant on innuendo."
 As Entertainment Weekly summarized in their review, "the visuals are a kick; the groan-inducing dialogue isn't," and the hero is "charmless."
 Even a positive TV Guide review thought it didn't work as a children's film due to its adult references and horror film elements.